busbud/coding-challenge-qa-a/README.md

 # QA Coding Challenge

-Find three issues on Busbud.com and write the automated regression tests that reproduce the failure across one or more browsers.
+Find three (major or minor) issues on Busbud.com and write the automated regression tests that reproduce the failure across one or more browsers.

 ## Functional requirements

 * Tests are run on the command line using `npm test`
 * Tests are run against a configurable host, with `www.busbud.com` as the default
-* Tests can be configured to run various browser and OS combinations against a testing service (SauceLabs or BrowserStack), at a minimum the following should be included
+* Tests can be configured to run various browser and OS combinations, at a minimum the following should be included
-  * IE10, Windows 8
-  * Chrome latest, Windows 8
-  * Safari latest, Mac OS latest
+  * Any of Chrome latest, Firefox latest, or Safari latest on Mac OS
 * Testing service credentials are passed as environment variables

 ## Non-functional requirements